 - Tier 2 & 3: smaller, newer manufacturers.

-To be eligible for rebates, panels sold in Australia must count with the Clean Energy Council approval.
-The council approve demonstrates that panels have been tested and meet Australian and international standards.
+To be eligible for rebates, panels sold in Australia must have Clean Energy Council approval.
+The council approval demonstrates that panels have been tested and meet Australian and international standards.
 Find out if you are eligible for any Victorian Solar Rebate.

 Solar inverter efficiency

-Similar to the Panels, be cautious of generic type brands.
+Similar to the panels, be cautious of generic type brands.
 Not all solar inverters are the same, and its efficiency will impact on the payback times.
-Before the purchase, look into the inverter efficiency–the more, the better.
+Before the purchase, look into the inverter efficiency.

-With high efficiency, inverter conduce to a reduction in electricity wasted as heat during the conversion from DC to AC (DC = Battery, AC= Generator).
+With high-efficiency inverters, you can reduce the amount of electricity wasted as heat during the conversion from DC to AC (DC = Battery, AC= Generator).
 A high-efficiency converter could represent a more significant initial investment but can drastically reduce waste in the long run.

 Solar panel mounting

-Regardless of the panel mounting you get (roof, ground or tracking system), make sure is engineer certified.
-Depending on the location of your home, you would require a particular feature and certify.
+Regardless of the panel mounting you get (roof, ground or tracking system), make sure it’s engineer certified.
+Depending on the location of your home, you may require a particular mounting and a relevant certification.
 Let’s say you live in a cyclone-prone area; you would require cyclone rated mounting and brackets.

 Typically, quality solar panel systems are wind certified.
-After all the spending, you don’t want your system to take-off during a storm.
+After all the spending, you don’t want your system to take off during a storm!
 The mounting is crucial.
-Ensure it count with a wind certification and get copies of relevant documents.
+Ensure it’s wind certified and make sure you get copies of relevant documents.

-Always take a look into what guarantees the provider offers.
+Always take a look into the guarantees your provider offers.

 However, the manufacturer needs to be still trading for a warranty to be honoured.
 So, make sure you choose a reputable manufacturer with a track record in Australia.

 Any solar panel worth buying will include an extended warranty.
-Make it covers the following:
+Make sure it covers the following:

 - Panel warranty from the manufacturer